ShubhamKathiriya/Key-phrases-extraction-classification/README.md

+# Dataset
+- Used Seam Eval - 2017

 # Preprocessing

 - In preprocessing, it seperate out the keyphrase and it's type and it;s relation in 3 different type task